izzypt/Python-Projects/README.md

 # Python-Projects
-A compilation of different types of Python projects
+A compilation of different types of Python projects :

+- Snake Game
+- Pong Game